deltaDAO/nautilus/README.md

 const web3 = new Web3('https://rpc.genx.minimal-gaia-x.eu') // can be replaced with any Ocean Protocol supported network
 ```

-Then you have to add the account you want to use for the automations:
+Next, add the account you want to use for the automations:

 ```ts
 // This example assumes you have an environment variable named PRIVATE_KEY